-Totally false guys.
+Totally false, guys.

 Here’s the beauty of the 5-Stock Method.

-You don’t have to do research.
+You don’t have to do deep fundamental research, like reading through annual reports that can be hundreds of pages long.

 You don’t have to be at your computer for hours.

 You don’t have to listen to earnings calls or try to guess which companies will have a great quarter.